telerik/xaml-docs/knowledge-base/kb-diagram-remove-diagramcontainer-collapsearea.md

 ---
 title: Remove the collapsed area of the RadDiagramContainerShape
-description: Get rid of the body area when the RadDiagramContainerShape is collapsed
+description: Get Rid of the Body Area When the RadDiagramContainerShape is Collapsed
 type: how-to
 page_title: Hide the collapse area of the RadDiagramContainerShape
 slug: kb-diagram-remove-diagramcontainer-collapsearea